anton-tchekov/dollar-p-recognizer/README.md

 # dollar-p-recognizer
 Implementation of the $P Point-Cloud Recognizer in C

-See dollar-1-recognizer repository for example usage code.
+See dollar-1-recognizer repository for example usage code and gesture templates.